bradleyeckert/chad/doc/flash.md

 Having a Forth kernel in masked ROM is very area-efficient.
 You can have a lot of code in little space.
 Masked ROM is a little slow compared to RAM.
-Maybe it takes 2 or 3 cycles to settle.
+It takes maybe 2 or 3 cycles to settle.
 No problem, just use a very wide word and mux the output down to 16-bit.
 If the very wide word changes address, assert the HOLD line on the CPU to let it settle.